ryanspletzer/ryanspletzer.github.io/linkfarm.md

 Code, using tools like PowerShell DSC and Chef.

-* [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) - The logical successor to The Phoenix Project.
-I had begun reading this book and we are currently reading this book as a team, but I can already tell it will go into the "earth-shattering" category and thus is already worthy of this list prior to finishing it.
+* [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) - The logical successor to The Phoenix Project, but more of a straight-forward handbook instead of a novel.
+I had begun reading this book and we read this book as a team, and I can say confidently tell it goes into the "earth-shattering" category and thus is very worthy of this list.

 ## Health